ScooloV/bbpedia/docs/death_zone/match_events.md

 and referring to the Throw-in template.
-The Streaker automatically passes any Agility tests they may be required to make in order to Dodge, regardless of any modifierrs.
+The Streaker automatically passes any Agility tests they may be required to make in order to Dodge, regardless of any modifiers.
 Should the Streaker move off the pitch, they are removed from play.

 During each team turn, the Streaker is considered to be an opposition